Frequent Questions & Answers For You

 Where Can I Attend Sessions?

-I have a consulting room at Promed Doctors Clinic at 115 Sherborne St, Edgeware, Christchurch which is set up as a safe, quiet and welcoming space for us to talk.
-When you arrive, just notify reception staff you are there for Harmony Counselling Service and take a seat in the general clinic waiting room area.
-I will come out to greet you once the current client session is completed at the allocated time.
-There is various reading material for you while you wait in the waiting area.
-A bathroom and water drink fountain is also available for your convenience.
+I have a private consulting room at 50 Croziers Road, St Albans, Christchurch which is set up as a safe, quiet and welcoming space for us to talk.
+When you arrive, just enter the property via the front pedestrian gate and follow the path to the front door and ring the bell.
+I will come out to greet you at the allocated time.
+A bathroom and coffee and teas are also available for your convenience.

-Do You Provide Internet-Based Sessions Such As Skype?
+Do You Provide Internet-Based Sessions Such As Skype, Zoom, Facetime or Other 'Telehealth' Video Link Services?

-Yes, if you are unable to attend my consulting room due to time restraints, health issues or are a long distance away, we can arrange to undertake your sessions via Skype, Facetime or Phone.
+Yes, Telehealth is now widely recognised in New Zealand as an accepted medium to provide mental health services.
+If you are unable to attend my consulting room due to time restraints, health issues or are a long distance away, we can arrange to undertake your sessions via Skype, Zoom, Facetime or Phone.
 If by phone, I will call you to avoid any call costs to you.

 If you would like to see an overview of the pros and cons of Skype counselling, check out the following link: